Skip to main content

 The federal funds rate is the rate at which banks borrow and lend to one another.
-While the Fed doesn’t directly set consumer loan or savings rates, shifts in Fed policy affect credit cards, auto loans, mortgages, and other financial products.
+While the Fed doesn’t directly set consumer loan or savings rates, its decisions influence how much it costs to borrow money across the economy.

-How Does the Fed’s Rate Cut Affect Mortgages?
+What Does the Fed's Rate Cut Mean for Mortgage Rates?

 If you already have a fixed-rate mortgage, the rate cut won’t change your current payment.
-For new fixed-rate mortgages, rates may not shift right away since they’re influenced by a mix of market factors beyond the Fed’s decision.
+For new fixed-rate mortgages, rates may ease gradually; they may not shift right away because they’re influenced by a mix of market factors beyond the Fed’s decision.

 “Mortgage rates are influenced by many factors,” says Vice President of Lending Christine Whittaker.
 “We monitor rates every day to ensure we are offering our members competitive rates.”

-What About Home Equity Loans and Lines of Credit?
+How Are Home Equity Loans and Lines of Credit Impacted by the Rate Cut?

 If you have a fixed-rate Home Equity Loan, your payment won’t change with this rate cut.
 However, most Home Equity Lines of Credit (HELOCs) carry variable rates tied to the prime rate.
 That means you could see a reduction in the interest charged on your monthly statement, typically within 30–45 days of the Fed’s decision.